-Safer Using – MDMA
+Safer Using – Ketamine

 MDMA or 3,4-methylenedioxy-N-methylamphetamine is a stimulant drug known for its ability to produce intense feelings of euphoria and empathy.1 It is structurally related to amphetamines, but it produces very different effects including anxiety reduction and pro-social effects.2 MDMA is commonly called “ecstasy”, “molly”, “E”, “M” and the experience is often called “rolling”.1